Harriet Brooks: Personal life and death

-In 1907, at the age of 31, Brooks married a wealthy engineer of the Montreal Power and Water Company former McGill physics instructor Frank Pitcher, and settled in Montreal.
+In 1907, at the age of 31, Brooks married Frank Pitcher, a wealthy engineer of the Montreal Power and Water Company and a former McGill physics instructor, and settled in Montreal.
 She had three children, two of whom tragically died in their teens.
 Her life revolved around domestic life, organizing the activities of household servants.
 She remained active in organizations of university women, but no longer did any work in the field of physics.

 Her sister Elizabeth married physicist Arthur Stewart Eve.
+Her sister Edith married the Montreal manufacturer Charles Blair Gordon, later president of the Bank of Montreal, and the Gordons' house on Queen Mary Road adjoined the Pitchers' property.

-Brooks died April 17, 1933, in Montreal at the age of 56 "of a 'blood disorder'," presumably leukaemia caused by radiation exposure.
+Brooks died April 17, 1933, in Montreal at the age of 56 "of a 'blood disorder'", presumably leukaemia caused by radiation exposure.

 The obituary in The New York Times on April 18, 1933 credited her as the "Discoverer of the Recoil of a Radioactive Atom."

-Rutherford wrote a highly laudatory obituary in the journal Nature.
+Rutherford wrote a her obituary in the journal Nature.

 Legacy

-In the 1980s, the importance of Harriet Brooks' contributions to physics became recognized as foundational work in the field of nuclear science.
-She was the first person to show that the radioactive substance emitted from thorium was a gas with molecular weight of at least 100, a discovery crucial to the determination of transmutation of elements in radioactive decay.
-The fact that the new gas was significantly lighter than thorium led Rutherford and Frederick Soddy to propose that it must be a new chemical element, now known as radon.

-In 2002, 69 years after her death she was inducted into the Canadian Science and Engineering Hall of Fame.

-Canadian Nuclear Laboratories considered her research of radon and actinium pioneering, and her brief research career exceedingly accomplished.
-In 2016, 110 years after she finished her career, the Harriet Brooks Building, a nuclear research laboratory At Chalk River Laboratories was named after her.